Skip to main content

 Female Hormonal Health and the Menopause Economy

-The of perimenopause and menopause is a vast and frequently underestimated component of the national economy.
+The economic impact of perimenopause and menopause is a vast and frequently underestimated component of the national economy.
 The symptoms associated with this transition, including hot flashes, sleep disruption, mood changes, and cognitive fog, directly affect a woman’s ability to function at her peak in the workplace.

 Research indicates that untreated menopausal symptoms cost U.S. employers an estimated $26.6 billion annually, primarily through lost productivity and workdays.
 Globally, this figure for lost productivity climbs to $150 billion.
 Many women in their late 40s and 50s, often at the height of their careers and earning potential, are forced to reduce their hours, pass on promotions, or leave the workforce entirely due to the severity of their symptoms.
 This “menopause penalty” represents a significant loss of talent, experience, and economic output.